 There is a team ready to support you!
-Whether you are an employer or early childhood employee interested in professional development, contact the Apprenticeship Coordinator who services your county.
+Whether you are an employer or early childhood employee interested in professional development, contact the Workforce Coordinator who services your county.
 We are excited to work with you!

-Contact an Apprenticeship Coordinator
+Contact an Workforce Coordinator

-What help can Apprenticeship Coordinators offer?
+What help can Workforce Coordinators offer?

-Apprenticeship Coordinators can facilitate an ideal earn-while-you-learn opportunity involving early childhood professionals and their employers.
+Workforce Coordinators can facilitate an ideal earn-while-you-learn opportunity involving early childhood professionals and their employers.

 Early Childhood Apprenticeship can transform the workforce through training and focused coaching and mentorship.

 This results in positive outcomes for the employer, the workforce, and the children and families served.

 WHAT’S IN IT FOR EMPLOYERS?

 - Reduced teacher turnover and costs associated with turnover

 - Improved teacher recruitment and retention